One of the trickiest questions I frequently get asked as an Italian is what are the best places to visit in Italy.

 Turin

-Finally, the Egyptian Museum is home to of the finest collections of Egyptian art and archeology outside of Egypt (get tickets in advance here).
+Finally, the Egyptian Museum is home to the finest collections of Egyptian art and archeology outside of Egypt (Make sure to book tickets and a Guided Egyptian Museum Tour in advance).
 When in Turin, you should also try Gianduiotti – the city’s famous chocolate pralines.

 Genoa and the Italian Riviera

-When in Genoa, you will want to taste the local version of focaccia and the pesto – a basil based sauce especially used on pasta.
-Other places to visit in the Riviera which you should not miss include Portofino, Santa Margherita Ligure and Camogli.
+When in Genoa, you will want to taste the local version of focaccia and pesto—a basil-based sauce especially used on pasta.
+Other places to visit in the Riviera that you should not miss include Portofino, Santa Margherita Ligure, and Camogli.

 HOW LONG TO STAY: Spend at least 4 full days in the area to see everything it has to offer.